tonethar/IGME-230-GDD-2017-Fall/notes/HW-pixel-artist.md

 - the grid is comprised of &lt;span> tags that have been created procedurally, and then added to both the page and to a 2-dimensional array.
 - all of the cells have been placed in `<div id="gridContainer"></div>` and a single event handler has been attached to this &lt;div>, rather than to each cell (because there are 600 cells!).
 - When the &lt;div> is clicked on, we grab the x,y of that click, and then calculate which cell was clicked on based on the x,y of the click, the width of the cells, and the top & let margins of the &lt;div>.
+- To complete this assignment, you should have completed at least the 8th web app tutorial page - "JavaScript Arrays".
 - This HW assignment could possibly be extended into your Project 2, or into a personal portfolio piece:
     - the features and polish of the application could be extended and improved.
 For example, create clickable color swatches rather than a pull down menu, the ability to save creations locally in the user's browser via `localStorage`, and so on.
     - or now that you have a working grid, you could create an entirely different kind of experience, for example a tile-based board game like Minesweeper or Othello, or an artificial life simulator like Conway's Game of Life - http://pmav.eu/stuff/javascript-game-of-life-v3.1.1/